Belgian Railways Class 13: Introduction and operations

 Initial introduction (1998-9) revealed a number of problems relating to electromagnetic interference with signalling and track circuits on introduction of the trains.
 High levels of electromagnetic noise due to resonance when operating near SNCF BB 15000 or DB Class 181 locomotives in Luxembourg initially caused restriction to single unit working.
 In Belgium the locomotives were unable to be operated on DC supply due to high levels of 50 Hz harmonics.
 In France high noise current levels were observed.

 By June 2000 the locomotive were able to operate in push-pull mode with I11 coaches, beginning operation on the InterCity G (Ostend-Antwerp) service, and by June 2001 were also operating InterCity A services, sleeper services (TAA) between Brussels and Luxembourg, as well as freight trains between Liege and Luxembourg.

 NMBS/SNCB's order was completed by October 2001.

 In December 2002 locomotives of the class began to operate commercial services at their top speed of 200 km/h on InterCity A trains Leuven and Liege.
 Other ones started to replace other engines on freight trains; they were staple power on the newly-electrified Athus-Meuse line, electrified in 25 Kv AC.

-The SNCB M6 double decker coaches were also used with the class 13; in some cases the trains used two control cars, with a class 13 locomotive in the middle, a train formation nicknamed dromadaire (camel).
+The NMBS/SNCB M6 double decker coaches were also used with the class 13; in some cases the trains used two control cars, with a class 13 locomotive in the middle, a train formation nicknamed dromadaire (camel).

-Class 18 locos took most of the passenger duties of Class 13 locomotives; replacing more of them in freight service.

 Currently, the freight engines belong to Lineas while a handful of Class 13 are used on IC trains between Brussels and Luxembourg.